zcrumley/Phishing-Report-Parser/README.md

 ## Why I Built This

-This project was created to practice Python scripting, email artifact extraction, and phishing investigation workflows.
+This project started with the question: Can I build my own 'Report Phishing' button?

 When reviewing suspicious emails, important evidence is often spread across multiple parts of the message source.
 This tool helps collect that information into one organized output so the email can be reviewed more efficiently.

-The project also gave me practice working with:
+The project gave me practice working with:

 - Python file handling
 - Email parsing